sanvirk99/React_tutorial/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is following the tutorial at https://reactjs.org/tutorial/tutorial.html but with Thomas Weibenfalk
+This is following the tutorial at https://reactjs.org/tutorial/tutorial.html watching Thomas Weibenfalk

 ## Available Scripts